Pink pigeon: Diet

-Feeding in the wild

 The pink pigeon is herbivorous, feeding on both exotic and native plants - consuming buds, flowers, leaves, shoots, fruits and seeds.
 These birds exhibit ground-feeding behaviors, moving and turning over leaf litter in order to find food and grit (for use as gizzard stones).

-Supplemental feeding

 Because the pink pigeon's natural habitat has become degraded, natural food sources have in the past been deemed insufficient to sustain the wild population or allow successful breeding and chick-rearing.
 The MWF and other organizations are providing supplemental feeding stations that offer diet items like whole wheat.
 To prevent other bird species from plundering this feed, special feeding platforms have been designed that allow access primarily to pink pigeons only.

 Conservation

 The pink pigeon is currently classified as Vulnerable by the IUCN, having been downlisted from Endangered in 2018 and Critically Endangered in 2000.
 Due to habitat destruction and introduced predators, the population had dropped to 10 in 1991.
 The captive breeding and reintroduction program initiated and supported by the Durrell Wildlife Conservation Trust and largely carried out by the Mauritian Wildlife Foundation has resulted in a population of about 400 in the wild in 2018, as well as a healthy captive population as backup.

 Several foundations and organizations have contributed to conservation efforts.
 In addition to direct conservation efforts such as captive breeding, genetic research, and supplementary feeding efforts, more general research on the species may aid in the formation of more applicable conservation actions.

 Since October 2021, N. mayeri has been classified as Critically Depleted by the IUCN.